NSMau/swift-book-es/TSPL.docc/LanguageGuide/Extensions.md

 -->

 Adding protocol conformance in this way is described in
-<doc:Protocols#Agregar-Conformidad-Protocolaria-Mediante-una-Extensión>.
+<doc:Protocols#Agregar-conformidad-protocolaria-mediante-una-extensión>.

-An extension can be used to extend an existing generic type, as described in <doc:Generics#Extendiendo-un-Tipo-Genérico>.
+An extension can be used to extend an existing generic type, as described in <doc:Generics#Extendiendo-un-tipo-genérico>.
-You can also extend a generic type to conditionally add functionality, as described in <doc:Generics#Extensiones-con-una-Cláusula-where-Genérica>.
+You can also extend a generic type to conditionally add functionality, as described in <doc:Generics#Extensiones-con-una-cláusula-where-genérica>.

 > Note: If you define an extension to add new functionality to an existing type,
 > the new functionality will be available on all existing instances of that type,
 > even if they were created before the extension was defined.

-## Propiedades Computadas
+## Propiedades computadas

 Extensions can add computed instance properties and computed type properties to existing types.
 This example adds five computed instance properties to Swift's built-in `Double` type,